 Coconut milk is definitely trickling into the coffee scene.
 It’s naturally sweet, but considerably higher in saturated fats than other non-dairy milk alternatives.
 Nut-based milks do tick a lot of boxes (catering to vegans, vegetarians and those lactose intolerant) and are naturally rich in fibre.
 Be sure to look out for varieties that are unsweetened to keep calories low.
 There is a lot of conflicting information out on the market about which is the healthiest alternative to dairy milk.
 What the dieticians are saying, and what the consumer trends think is healthy, can be two different things.
 Coconut milk is the perfect example, dieticians and nutritionists are advising to drink coconut milk in moderation because of its high fat content and lack of protein.
 But consumer trends point to coconut milk being a popular milk alternative.
 The industry debate on health benefits is ongoing.

 How to try it: Think about what goes naturally with coconut: chocolate, pineapple, mango and passionfruit (all those tropical flavours!).
 Smoothies are a great, non-confronting way to try alternative milk varieties.
 After all, a Green Kiwi or Cardamon and Mango smoothie is a lot more risk-averse than a coconut cappuccino.
 In warm beverages, coconut milk is enjoyed in Chai and Turmeric lattes.

-Oat milk is a milk-alternative predicted to grow in popularity in 2018.
+Oat milk is a milk-alternative growing in popularity.
 We’re slowly starting to see an increase in suppliers and barista blends featuring oat milk.
 It’s low in saturated fat and is a source of fibre.
 Oats are naturally rich in beta-glucan, a compound linked to lower blood sugar and cholesterol levels.
 Oat milk is generally low in additives, but do read the nutritional label as every brand formula differs.
 The downside is oat milk is low in protein.
 Be sure to go for the unsweetened option.

 How to try it: There’s huge potential for oat milk, it’s just a matter of finding where it fits – be it cooking, coffee or smoothies.